Skip to contents

 A string giving the name of the numeric column in data to aggregate within each radius.

 Positive integer greater or equal to 1.
-Specifies how many non-overlapping hotspots are returned.
+Number of sequential non-overlapping hotspots to return.
 Default is 1.

 radius

 Numeric.
 Radius of the circle in meters.
-This is typically the regulatory or scenario radius.
+This is typically the application-specific radius of interest.
 Default is 200.

 cell_size